 Affordable Care Act (ACA) plans provide affordable health insurance to millions of Americans who would otherwise go uninsured.
-However, nearly six million people currently insured by ACA plans will lose coverage over the next decade if ACA plan tax credits are allowed to expire at the end of 2025 and if rule changes proposed by the Trump administration go into effect.
+However, over four million people currently insured by ACA plans will lose coverage over the next decade if ACA plan tax credits are allowed to expire at the end of 2025.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].